Saturday, May 30 – Sunday, May 31

 Instructor: Pilar Alessandra

 Writers often fail to exploit their own good ideas.
-We’ll do a “concept” pass by making sure premise is weaved into every beat.
-A beat-sheet rewrite will also be provided to help you think differently about your story in terms of activity, complication and structure.
+We’ll do a “concept” pass by making sure premise weaves into every beat.

 Your script might be perfectly structured …but also perfectly boring.
-Here we reach into genre, character flaw, internal and external obstacles to create new and original activity.
+Here we use genre, character flaw, internal and external obstacles to create new and original activity.

-And now we dig into the words.
 Word choice, line spacing, powerful scene direction and well-crafted pages create the desired tone and mood for your script.
-Set the right mood and you’ll get the reader response you’ve hoped for.
+The goal is to create a page turner!

-Ready to submit your script?
+Ready to submit?
 Not so fast!
 From the biggest idea to the smallest scene, your script needs to be airtight and entertaining.
 We take the script through its final paces, focusing on the details that can make or break a read!

 “Rewrite Techniques” is open to feature film and TV writers.